 Applicants accepted to the accelerated MA program must have completed 90 credits including HIST 300 with a minimum grade of B+ as a condition of entry into the program.

-While undergraduate students, accelerated master's students complete two graduate courses (HIST 610 and one additional 3 credit HIST course at the 500-level or 600-level) indicated on their Accelerated Master's Program Application with a minimum grade of 3.00 in each course.
+While undergraduate students, accelerated master's students complete two graduate courses (HIST 610 and one additional 3 credit HIST course at the 500-level or 600-level), as indicated on their Accelerated Master's Program Application, with a minimum grade of 3.00 in each course.
 These credits cannot replace HIST 499.
-They must maintain a minimum GPA of 3.00 in all coursework and in coursework applied to their major.
+Once admitted to the accelerated master's pathway, students must maintain a minimum cumulative GPA of 3.25 in all course work and earn a B or better (3.00 or higher) in course work applied to their major.
 On completion and conferral of the undergraduate degree in the semester indicated in the application, they submit the Bachelor's/Accelerated Master's Transition Form and are admitted to graduate status.

 As graduate students, accelerated master's students have an advanced standing.
 They must meet all master's degree requirements except for the two courses (6 credits) they completed as undergraduates.
 Students must begin their master's program the semester immediately following conferral of the undergraduate degree.

 Students may take up to 6 additional graduate credits of HIST courses at the 500-level or 600-level as reserve graduate credit.
 These credits do not apply to the undergraduate degree.
 To apply these credits to the master's degree, students should use the Bachelor's/Accelerated Master's Transition Form.
 The ability to take courses, including ones not listed above, for reserve graduate credit is available to all high achieving undergraduates with the permission of the department.
-Permission is normally granted only to qualifed Mason seniors within 15 hours of graduation.
+Permission is normally granted only to qualified Mason seniors within 15 hours of graduation.
+See the Graduate Course Enrollment by Undergraduates section of the catalog.

 Requirements may be different for earlier catalog years.
 See the University Catalog archives.